Skip to main content

 Arman Saied, M.D.

-Hometown: Encino, CA
+Hometown: Encino, Calif.

 What attracted you to train at the UNDSMHS Neurology Residency Program?
 I chose UND to experience a new environment and broaden my medical experiences.